Tighter Bounds on Directed Ramsey Number R(7): Introduction and Basic Definitions

 A tournament is \textit{regular} if all vertices have the same number of outneighbors.
 Equivalently, this means all vertices have the same number of inneighbors, and these numbers are equal (since each edge creates one outneighbor and one inneighbor).
 In a round-robin tournament, this corresponds to the case where every team has the same win-loss record, which further implies that each team won exactly half of their games.
 Note that this can only happen if the total number of vertices is odd; for a team to win exactly half their games, there must be an even number of other teams, thus the total number of teams is odd.

 A tournament is \textit{doubly regular} if it is regular and any pair $(a, b)$ of vertices has the same number of common outneighbors.
 These conditions imply that for any vertex $u$, its in- and out-neighborhoods are equal-sized regular tournaments.
-WLOG, assume those neighborhoods are of size $2k + 1$, then the total number of vertices is $2(2k+1) + 1 = 4k + 3$.
+Without loss of generality, assume those neighborhoods are of size $2k + 1$, then the total number of vertices is $2(2k+1) + 1 = 4k + 3$.
 Thus, doubly regular tournaments can only exist when the number of vertices is congruent to 3 mod 4.

 A good reference for more definitions and basic properties of tournaments is \cite{Moon}.